Cowboy Translator

 3. Copy the result, or swap to reverse direction

-If someone sends you cowboy talk first, hit Swap and run it back into plain English.
-That makes the cowboy talk translator useful whether you are writing western slang or figuring out how to talk like a cowboy without overdoing it.
+If someone sends you cowboy talk first, hit Swap and run it back into English.
+That makes the translator useful whether you are writing western slang or decoding it.

 Common Cowboy Words and Phrases

-Here are some common cowboy words and phrases with their plain English meanings:
+Here are some common cowboy words and phrases with their everyday English meanings:

 English Cowboy